AdmitHub/heroku-auto-ssl/README.md

 - 4. Go to the [Heroku Toolbelt installation documentation](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) and follow the instructions for your operating system.
 	- Login to the Heroku CLI with the `heroku login` command
 - Update each of the Heroku applications with this command from the root of this repository:
-	- `heroku --app <App Name> certs:update certs/admithub.com/cert.pem certs/admithub.com/privkey.pem`
+	- `heroku certs:update certs/admithub.com/cert.pem certs/admithub.com/privkey.pem --app <App Name>`
 		- Make sure to replace `<App Name>` with your Heroku app's name.
 		- `cert.pem` is the signed SSL certificate file.
 		- `privkey.pem` is the private key file for the SSL certificate.